Jim Creek Naval Radio Station

 Jim Creek Naval Radio Station is a United States Navy very low frequency (VLF) radio transmitter facility at Jim Creek near Oso, Washington.
 The primary mission of this site is to communicate orders one-way to submarines of the Pacific fleet.
 Radio waves in the very low frequency band can penetrate seawater and be received by submerged submarines which cannot be reached by radio communications at other frequencies.
 Established in 1953, the transmitter radiates on 24.8 kHz with a power of 1.2 megawatts and a callsign of NLK, and is one of the most powerful radio transmitters in the world.
-Located near Arlington, Washington, in the foothills of the Cascades, north of Seattle, the site has 5,000 largely forested acres.
+The 5000 acre site is largely forested in the foothills of the Cascades north of Seattle; the nearest city is Arlington, Washington.

 Antenna

 Much of the site is devoted to the enormous overhead wire antenna array that is necessary to efficiently radiate the VLF waves.
 The antenna, shown above, consists of ten catenary cables, 5,640–8,700 ft (1,719–2,652 m, 1.1–1.6 miles) long, suspended in a zigzag pattern over the valley between Wheeler mountain and Blue mountain on twelve 200 ft. towers on the mountains' crests.
 Each cable receives energy from a vertical cable attached at the center, which drops down to the valley floor where it is fed by one of two "bus" transmission lines which extend along the valley from the transmitter building in the center.

 This type of antenna, called a "valley-span" antenna, functions as a capacitively top-loaded electrically short monopole antenna.
 The vertical cables are the main radiating elements, and the horizontal cables serve to add capacitance to the top of the antenna, to increase the power radiated.
 The antenna is divided into 2 sections of 5 elements, each fed with its own transmission line.
 These normally operate together as one antenna, but can operate separately so one section can be shut down for maintenance without interrupting transmission.
 The floor of the valley under the antenna is covered with an elaborate network of buried cables that serve as the ground system for the transmitter.

 This station is part of the command system which, in the event of a nuclear war, would transmit launch orders to US ballistic missile submarines in the Pacific fleet.
 The station was listed as a potential target for a Russian attack by a Russian state media report in early 2019.